 FishEye is a twice-weekly newsletter about geography, technology, politics, and culture and how they intersect.
-I release new posts on Tuesdays and Thursdays.
-The majority of the posts are free, but some start out as subscribers only for the first 24 hours and only have emails that go out to paid subscribers.
+I release new posts mostly on Tuesdays and Thursdays.
+Some content is for subscribers only.
+If you would like to receive it, you can subscribe here.

 Who are you?

+My name is Tom Fish.
 I was a geospatial technologist on a global health-related contract from 2017 until 2021.
-Before that, I worked on geographic information systems analysis working mostly on law enforcement data from 2015-2016.
+Before that, I worked as a GIS analysis on public safety projects from 2015-2016.
 Here is my academic CV for people who find those interesting.
 I am also the chair of the Neoliberal Project steering committee, an English Wikipedia functionary, a menswear nerd, and a champion beard grower.
 I live in Copenhagen, Denmark with my wife and our rescued Black Lab-Great Pyrenees Mix.
 For more info, check my website and my Twitter.

 “The Day the Good Internet Died” in The Ringer (21 July 2021)

 “Avoiding the Elite Progressive Trap” in Exponents (9 August 2021)

 “With a Third of Hell’s Kitchen Rent Burdened and Population Up — Where are the Homes?” in W42ST (30 August 2021)

 “8 'Game-Changing' Products Google Created (And Unceremoniously Killed)” in Cracked (31 August 2021)

 The content of my musings are own, and do not speak for any other person, body, or organizations.